Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 • "Detector Setup" tab -

-• subarray is set to SUBGRISM64
+• Subarray is set to SUBGRISM64

-• we chose the RAPID readout pattern
+• Choose the RAPID readout pattern

 • "Groups per integration" is set to 5 to match the NIRCam Grism Time Series F332W2 observation.